-In adobe illustrator, you can create the logo on a 10 inch by 10 inch artboard, and when you need to use it for the billboard all you need to do is to paste it on the 60 ft by 60 ft billboard design and it will scale in high quality.
-Same goes for the tiny app icon.
+In adobe illustrator, you can create the logo on a 10-inch by 10-inch artboard, and when you need to use it for the billboard all you need to do is to paste it on the 60 ft by 60 ft billboard design and it will scale in high quality.
+The same goes for the tiny app icon.

 What if you create it on a huge canvas, say 15000px by 15000px?
 Well, that could work, but you’d be straining your PC with all that RAM usage.
 Click on the gradient tool or smudge and Photoshop will probably crash.

 It’s not worth it, even if you pull it off, you’ll encounter the other disadvantages listed below.

 2. Vector tools in Illustrator are better than Photoshop’s

 Illustrator, being a software built for creating symbol graphics like logos, has a wealth of unique and easy tools for this specific work.
 The pen tool is exceptional for creating smooth curves and organic shapes.
 Photoshop’s pen tool is harder to use and more difficult to adjust the anchors and handles.

 The shape builder tool in Illustrator is one you’ll use very often when creating a logo.
 That combined with the pathfinder will allow you to create any shape conceivable.
 Try making the batman logo.
 You can do it in 5 minutes in Illustrator, but will take you much longer in photoshop with the limited tools available.